emarsden/ipp-el/README.md

     ipp://10.0.0.1:631/ipp/port1   (unencrypted connection on port 631, path="/ipp/port1")
     ipps://10.0.0.1/               (TLS connection on port 631, empty path component)

+You can specify a default value for the printer URI by customizing variable `ipp-default-printer`:

+    `M-x customize-group RET ipp-printing RET`

 There are also two functions for querying the capability of the device (`ipp-get-attributes`) and examining its queue (`ipp-get-jobs`).
 Until I write display code for these functions you will have to call them from an IELM buffer to examine their return value.